ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Overview

+A simple model of video playback can be described as a video stream consumer, a buffer, and a transport mechanism that fills the buffer.
+The consumption rate is fairly static and is represented by the content bitrate.
+The size of the buffer is also commonly a fixed size.
+The fill process needs to be at least fast enough to ensure that the buffer is never empty, however it also can have significant complexity when things like personalization or ad workflows are introduced.

+The challenges in filling the buffer in a timely way fall into two broad categories: 1. content selection and 2. content variation.
+Content selection comprises all of the steps needed to determine which content variation to offer the client.
+Content variation is the number of content options that exist at any given selection point.
+A common example, easily visualized, is Adaptive BitRate (ABR), described in more detail below.
+The mechanism used to select the bitrate is part of the content selection, and the content variation are all of the different bitrate renditions.

 Adaptive BitRate (ABR) is a sort of application-level response strategy in which the streaming client attempts to detect the available bandwidth of the network path by observing the successful application-layer download speed, then chooses a bitrate for each of the video, audio, subtitles and metadata (among the limited number of available options) that fits within that bandwidth, typically adjusting as changes in available bandwidth occur in the network or changes in capabilities occur during the playback (such as available memory, CPU, display size, etc.).

 ## Adaptive Encoding {#adapt-encode}